chameerasilva/chameerasilva.github.io/_pages/about.md

 Software
 ------

-I am a software developer and act as technical lead for the community organization [Computational Infrastructure for Geodynamics (CIG)](https://geodynamics.org).
-I am one of the principal developers and maintainers of the free modeling software [ASPECT](https://aspect.geodynamics.org) (Advanced Solver for Problems in Earth's Convection).
+I am a software developer and one of the principal developers and maintainers of the free modeling software [ASPECT](https://aspect.geodynamics.org) (Advanced Solver for Problems in Earth's Convection).
 ASPECT uses modern numerical methods to support research in simulating convection in the Earth's mantle and elsewhere.
+I also contribute as a maintainer to the open-source finite-element framework [deal.II](https://dealii.org).
 I contribute to a number of different [CIG software projects](https://gassmoeller.github.io/software/) and act as a reviewer for scientific software for the [Journal of Open Source Software](https://joss.theoj.org/) and other journals.
 I was selected as one of the 2019 [Better Scientific Software fellows](https://bssw.io/) by the IDEAS team of the Department of Energy's Exascale Computing Project.